 This Sun, if indeed it existed, should be warming the lithosphere by now.
 Science knew and proved that the radiation pumping up from the Earth’s core provided warmth for all life to exist.
 But the higher he journeyed, the colder it felt.
 He knew some regions had sublevels ending in rock and ice.
 The Echelons were a place where no ice had ever been known to exist.
 Water ran down.
 Wildlife thrived.
 No ice.
 Narkvosu gambled everything.

 This was the place.
 The sublevels went up and up.
 Cavities, pockets, and shafts, all interconnected with tunnels, all man-made.

 Somewhere up there he knew was the surface.

-Narkvosu also knew the trek upwards would get harder, relishing his perseverance for carrying his climbing equipment for two years.
+Narkvosu also knew the trek upward would get harder, relishing his perseverance in carrying his climbing equipment for two years.
 He lost colleagues, friends, his sanity, his innocence, but the climbing gear, invented and handmade by that miner he befriended, would survive.

 He rested among the mushmush for a day, letting their acrid stench protect him from predators.

 Narkvosu began his ascent well-rested and in earnest.
 He could sleep a year but he felt he was close.
 The sublevel was unusually spacious.
 He figured it might have once been a public space rather than residential.
 The bedrock appeared smooth and straight, lacking the twisting contours evident in other, much lower places.